GerHobbelt/doxygen-awesome-css/README.md

 ## Branches

-Apart from the unused `master` branch, there are two active branches:
+In addition to the original `main` branch, there are two xPack specific branches:

 - `xpack`, with the latest stable version (default)
 - `xpack-develop`, with the current development version